Darren Woodson: Style of play

 The only Cowboys player to suit up for both Jimmy Johnson and Bill Parcells, Woodson had a rare ability to play both the run and the pass.
 According to an article from July 3, 2009, on DallasCowboys.com, "While Woodson delivered his share of big-time hits from the safety position, he was always the team's slot cornerback, covering receivers inside, which is considered to be the toughest spot on the field.
 In today's game, most teams put their best cover corner in the slot, but Woodson did that for years from the safety position.
 With that, it helped the Cowboys stop the run as well, having a safety that close to the line of scrimmage without being a liability in coverage."

-In a December 30, 2004, article published in Knight Ridder newspapers, Clarence Hill described Woodson as “the most versatile safety in the league and arguably the best in (Dallas Cowboys) history."
+In a December 30, 2004, article published in Knight Ridder newspapers, Clarence Hill described Woodson as "the most versatile safety in the league and arguably the best in (Dallas Cowboys) history."

-An October 31, 1994, article in Sports Illustrated described Woodson as “a masher who doubles as an outside linebacker in passing situations” and “the most productive player on the best defense in the NFL.”
-According to the author, “A combination of strength, brute-force hitting and speed—4.35 seconds in the 40—makes Woodson the most versatile player on the Super Bowl champions.”
+An October 31, 1994, article in Sports Illustrated described Woodson as "a masher who doubles as an outside linebacker in passing situations" and "the most productive player on the best defense in the NFL."
+According to the author, "A combination of strength, brute-force hitting and speed—4.35 seconds in the 40—makes Woodson the most versatile player on the Super Bowl champions."

 Former Cowboys coach Jimmy Johnson described Woodson as "a player who could hit, tackle and take charge of a secondary.
 He did all those things with authority.
 He made his presence known on the football field, but played within the scheme and played smart."

+He is generally regarded as the greatest safety in Cowboys history.